 Again, most vans will not weigh between 3,500kg and 7,500kg, but always check before you purchase one.
-If you need to add one of the above categories to your driving licence, then you can find out more here.
+Check the Government guidance if you need to add categories to your driving licence.

 Although very similar to a car, it’s important to clarify exactly what tax, MOT and insurance means for you when driving a van.